Your Delicious Dilemmas Cooked to Perfection

 That’s where the deliciousness of our opposites comes into play.

 In short, delicious dilemmas are opposite strengths or inclinations where you might feel torn or conflicted.

 EXAMPLE 1: According to her Soul Agenda (found in the Fingerprints) she has a Life Purpose of Success in Spotlight, a.k.a.
 The Successful Artist.
 AND she has an introverted personality as shown in her hands – thumbs held close to her hands, a rational idealist/reserved other oriented heart line who prefers to think about feelings vs. display feelings to the public.
 Add large upper sections of her fingers meaning she may prefer to stay in her mind/the world of concepts and ideas.
 Voila!
-You have the perfect dynamic opposition here – the need to step out into the world to be seen and to be this creative force in the public’s eye (potentially to be judged and stared upon.Yikes!!!) vs.the safety of staying inside and imagining her world rather than displaying it.
+You have the perfect delicious dilemma here – the need to step out into the world to be seen and to be this creative force in the public’s eye (potentially to be judged and stared upon.Yikes!!!) vs.the safety of staying inside and imagining her world rather than displaying it.
 “I think I’ll think a little more and then I’ll decide and act”.
-The artist Is more about spilling your guts on the canvas of her life as Alana Unger used to tell me.
+The artist is more about spilling your guts on the canvas of her life.
 She needs to brave fear of failure/brave criticism and live that fully expressed life.